Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 In order to make your bedroom a place to rejuvenate it makes sense to keep modern technology completely out of the picture.
 You should have at least one room in the house to get away from everything—including texting.
 Besides, technology is not terribly attractive.
 A television and computer in your bedroom will most likely ruin the overall design aesthetic.
 Spend your newly-minted free time meditating or reading a best-selling novel.
 It will do wonders for your psyche.

 These days, many homeowners are opting for solid surface flooring like hardwood and tile throughout the house.
 So, how can you warm up your bedroom without installing carpet?
 Position a beautiful area rug under the bed.
 A stylish rug can add color and pattern to your bedroom and keep your tootsies toasty on cold winter mornings.
 If you don’t have the budget for a large area rug purchase two smaller rugs and place them on either side of the bed.

 Nothing is more comforting than surrounding yourself with the things that have a personal connection to your life and make you smile.
 Remember to keep bedroom accessories simple and uncluttered.
 Resist the urge to display an extensive collection of family keepsakes.
 A few curated pieces are actually all you need to make the space your own.
 If you’re a globe trekker include cherished pieces from your travels to remind you of exotic locales you’ve visited.

 7. Functional Nightstands

-Keep the surface clear for your alarm clock, glasses, a water carafe and bedside lamp.
+Keep the surface clear for your alarm clock, glasses, a water carafe, and bedside lamp.
 Create a sense of balance by placing a nightstand on either side of the bed.
-Your nightstands don’t have to match—in fact it’s more fun to mix things up.
-Just make sure each one on either side of the bed are roughly the same height.
+Your nightstands don’t have to match—in fact, it’s more fun to mix things up.
+Just make sure they are roughly the same height.